jenkinsci/gitlab-branch-source-plugin/README.md

      * `io.jenkins.plugins.gitlabserverconfig` - Manages server configuration and web hooks management.
 Ideally should reside inside another plugin with name `GitLab Plugin`.
 In future, this package will be moved into a new plugin.

-     * `io.jenkins.plugins.gitlabbranchsource` - Adds GitLab Branch Source for Multi-branch Pipeline Jobs (including Merge Requests) and Folder organisation.
+     * `io.jenkins.plugins.gitlabbranchsource` - Adds GitLab Branch Source for Multi-branch Pipeline Jobs (including Merge Requests) and Folder organization.

 ## Getting Started